prisma-labs/graphql-framework-experiment/docs/guides/schema.md

 </div>

+###### Example: Args That Have Default Values

-When an arg has a default you might think that then it should be nullable to the client but non-nullable to the resolver.
-However it turns out that if the client passes an _explicit_ `null` then that is considered an actual value and does not receive the default.
-Thus, and then, the resolver still sees it.
+When an arg has a default you might think that then it should be nullable to the client but non-nullable within your resolver logic.
+However it turns out that if the client passes an _explicit_ `null` then that is considered an actual value, and hence is not subject to being assigned the default value.
+Thus, and then, the resolver still can observe null from the client.
 If you are curious about seeing this change and/or become configurable then please refer to [#485](https://github.com/graphql-nexus/nexus-future/issues/485).

 <div class="TwoUp NexusVSDL">